Pwd9000-ML/terraform-azurerm-dynamic-subnets/README.md

 ## Example 2

 Simple example where a new Vnet with custom DNS will be created in an existing resource group.
-This example requires an exisitng resource group and will create a new vnet populated with demo subnets based on the default input variables.
+This example requires an existing resource group and will create a new vnet populated with demo subnets based on the default input variables.

 ```hcl
 provider "azurerm" {